maciakl/MarkdownJournal/Readme.markdown

     bower install

 This will fetch Twitter Bootstrap and jQuery into the `public/components` directory.
 Now you should be all set.

+Make sure you have `sinatra` and `dropbox-sdk` gems installed:

+    gem install sinatra
+    gem install dropbox-sdk

+You can run the application locally like this:

+    ruby app.rb

+On older versions of ruby you may need to use:

+    ruby -rubygems app.rb

+This will run a server at `http://localhost:4567`.

 Licensing
 ---